pittcsc/Documents/Constitution.md

 ## VIII) Membership Procedures

 1. Recruitment: Recruitment for Pitt CSC will occur throughout the year, though primarily at the beginning of the Spring and Fall semesters.
-2. Application and Selection: As an optional cocurricular club, Pitt CSC will not engage in a formal application or selection process.
+2. Application and Selection: As an optional co-curricular club, Pitt CSC will not engage in a formal application or selection process.
 To be tendered membership, a student should provide contact information and be committed to participating regularly in group activities.
 Regular participation is defined as making a commitment to contribute to group projects on a weekly basis and making oneself available to come to meetings every week.
 3. Inactive members: Members of Pitt CSC who fail to attend to contribute to Pitt CSC activities within a period of an academic year will be presumed inactive and removed from the Pitt CSC roster.
 Students that are inactive for a semester will not be placed on a project team for the following semester.
 4. Reinstatement: To be reinstated as members, individuals should provide updated contact information and attend or contribute to Pitt CSC activities within a semester of doing so.